jemmy512/book-notes/Arch/grokking-the-system-design.md

 ![](../Images/SystemDesign/cap.png)

-We cannot build a general data store that is continually available, sequentially consistent, and tolerant to any partition failures.
-We can only build a system that has any two of these three properties.
+* When a network partition failure happens should we decide to
+    * Cancel the operation and thus decrease the availability but ensure consistency
+    * Proceed with the operation and thus provide availability but risk inconsistency

+The CAP theorem implies that in the presence of a network partition, one has to choose between consistency and availability.
 Because, to be consistent, all nodes should see the same set of updates in the same order.
 But if the network loses a partition, updates in one partition might not make it to the other partitions before a client reads from the out-of-date partition after having read from the up-to-date one.
 The only thing that can be done to cope with this possibility is to stop serving requests from the out-of-date partition, but then the service is no longer 100% available.

 ## Consistent Hashing
 Distributed Hash Table (DHT) is one of the fundamental components used in distributed scalable systems.
 Hash Tables need a key, a value, and a hash function where hash function maps the key to a location where the value is stored.